Munster (European Parliament constituency)

-Munster was a constituency of the European Parliament in Ireland between 1979 and 2004.
-It elected 5 Members of the European Parliament (MEPs) in the elections of 1979, 1984 and 1989 and 4 MEPs in the 1994 and 1999 elections using the single transferable vote form of proportional representation (PR-STV).
+Munster was a European Parliament constituency in Ireland between 1979 and 2004.
+It elected 5 Members of the European Parliament (MEPs) in the elections of 1979, 1984 and 1989 and 4 MEPs in the 1994 and 1999 elections on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

 History and boundaries

 The constituency was created in 1979 for the first direct elections to the European Parliament.
 It comprised County Clare, County Cork, County Kerry, County Limerick, County Tipperary and County Waterford from the historic province of Munster including the cities of Cork, Limerick and Waterford.
 It was abolished under the European Parliament Elections (Amendment) Act 2004 and succeeded by the new South constituency.